meikpiep/gauguin-website/src/posts/2025/2025-05-26-first-blog-entry.md

 ---
 title: 'A homepage for Gauguin!'
-description: "Time for homepage to gain some reach and to build a home."
+description: "Time for a homepage to gain some reach and to build a home."
 date: 2025-05-26
 ---